 Many legal and academic scholars have written extensively on this conflict of interest and resultant 'legalised cruelty' that persists.
 With some describing this system as the 'fox being in charge of the hen-house'.

-The sole reason for setting these Codes of Practice has been to ensure that animal industries remain as profitable as possible — no matter what the cost in terrible, and avoidable, animal suffering.
+The primary reason for setting these Codes of Practice has been to ensure that animal industries remain as profitable as possible — no matter what the cost in terrible, and avoidable, animal suffering.
 The economic efficiency term for this is known as "economies of scale".
 That is, increasing profits by lowering costs.
 This has led to the intensification — or 'factory farming' — of more than 500 million animals a year in Australia.

 Lowering costs to increase profits means: